-Italy might stop hiring foreign museum directors.
-The head of Milan’s Brera hopes to leave his mark
+Italy wants to put Italians in top museum jobs.
+The chief of Milan’s Brera hopes to leave his mark

 “I would say that the reforms, they made a step forward.
 But it wasn’t a big step, and it was a very mitigating step,” he said.

 Bradburne’s job was recently posted with 10 others, including the directorship of the Uffizi, currently run by a German, and the Museum and Royal Park of Capodimonte in Naples, run by a Frenchman.
-The postings specify that applicants must be European and proficient in Italian.
+The postings specify that applicants must be European and proficient in Italian — tighter conditions than the open call run when Bradburne was hired.

 Italian Culture Minister Gennaro Sangiuliano has denied that Italy is prejudiced against foreigners but also publicly lamented that the country’s top 10 cultural institutions, including the Pompeii archaeological site and Milan’s Teatro alla Scala Opera House, are run by non-Italians.